In the early days of SEO, keyword stuffing and spam was used extensively as a local SEO tactic.

 The message is clear: making sure your site is mobile-friendly is no longer an option if you want to do well in search rankings.

 In the parlance of search engine optimization, NAP doesn’t mean a midday siesta, it stands for Name, Address, Phone number.
 It’s important to make sure these are the same everywhere your business is listed.

 If you want to do well in local search, one place you should have your business NAP is on your website.

 It’s still possible to well in local search without your business address and phone number on your site, but this makes it much easier.
-I also markup the Lockedown Design NAP with Microformats structured data.
+I also markup the Lockedown SEO NAP with Microformats structured data.